 Incidents and Unusual Occurrences.
 Review and evaluate any incident or unusual occurrence that took place since the last inspection.
 Verify if incidents were required to be reported, and, if so, that proper reporting procedures were followed.
 For incidents or unusual occurrences not required to be reported, determine that the licensee performed sufficient investigation to identify the cause of the incident, and took appropriate corrections to prevent recurrence of the situation leading to the incident or unusual occurrence.

-03.02 FE-2: The licensee shielding of licensed materials in a manner consistent with operating procedures and design and performance criteria for devices and equipment.
+03.02 FE-2: The licensee’s maintenance of the shielding of licensed materials in a manner consistent with operating procedures and design and performance criteria for devices and equipment.

 Equipment.
 Through interviews with key licensee personnel, verify that the types and quantities possessed by the licensee are within any applicable license limits (including SS&D registry limits) and that the licensee is using approved combinations of sources and devices.
 Verify that all sealed sources (source assemblies), radiography devices (cameras), and source changers used by the licensee (unless specifically exempted) meet 10 CFR 34.20 requirements.
 Confirm that licensees are aware that associated equipment needs to comply with 10 CFR 34.20.
 Refer to Regulatory Issue Summary 2005-10, “Performance-Based Approach for Associated Equipment in 10 CFR 34.20,” (ML051590049) for additional information about acceptable methods to demonstrate that associated equipment complies with 10 CFR 34.20.